joelnewcomer/seibels/wp-content/plugins/resmushit-image-optimizer/readme.txt

 Since Aug.
 2016, reSmush.it allows to optimize pictures up to 5MB, for free !

-This plugin has been developped by [Maecia Agency](http://www.maecia.com/ "Maecia Drupal & Wordpress Agency"), Paris.
+This plugin has initially been developped by [Maecia Agency](http://www.maecia.com/ "Maecia Drupal & Wordpress Agency"), Paris.

 == Installation ==